ibm-cloud-docs/databases-for-redis/reference-versions.md

 During the six-month transition window, users will be able to initiate an upgrade to a supported major version.
 Restoration of databases into new deployments of the deprecated major version will be possible through the deprecation, although we recommend upgrading to a non-deprecated major version as soon as possible.
 Existing customers instances will continue to run as normal.

 At the end of the six-month window, we will remove access to the database and take a backup.
 This backup will be available to be restored into a new supported database version.

+## Major versions defined

+Redis major versions are the first number in a major.minor.patch version number.
+Major versions of Redis have therefore been 2, 3, 4 and in the future 5 and 6.